jinolacson/alak-lang/README.md

-#  Alak
+#  Alak Programming Language

-**Alak** is a fun, Tagalog-inspired esolang designed for learning and laughs.
+**AlakLang** is a fun, Tagalog-inspired esolang designed for learning and laughs.
 It uses Filipino "inuman" terms as syntax.

 ---